 “From when he was a child, everyone realized he was just really special,” said Falzon, who lives in Rancho Santa Fe with her husband, Manny.

-When he died about two years ago after suffering side effects from a flu shot, Falzon said calls and emails kept pouring in from friends with stories about Paul’s impact on their lives.
+When he died suddenly two years ago, Falzon said calls and emails kept pouring in from friends with stories about Paul’s impact on their lives.
 As time went on, she found her own words to pay tribute to her son.